CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/LabIntro.md

 2. **Logic Apps**: Azure Logic Apps are used to automate workflows and integrate systems and services across enterprises.
 In the context of Defender for Cloud, Logic Apps are employed to automate response actions, such as triggering remediation tasks when a security threat is detected.

 3. **Triggers**: Triggers are the starting points for Logic Apps and other automated workflows.
 In Defender for Cloud, triggers are used to initiate workflows based on specific security alerts or events, enabling automated or manual responses.

-4. **Remediation**: Remediation refers to the actions taken to fix security issues identified by Defender for Cloud.
-It can be automated through Logic Apps or handled manually to ensure that compliance and governance standards are met.

 5. **CI/CD Pipelines**: Continuous Integration and Continuous Deployment (CI/CD) pipelines are essential for modern software development, automating the process of building, testing, and deploying applications.
 Securing these pipelines with Defender for DevOps and GitHub Advanced Security helps to prevent vulnerabilities from being introduced into your software during the development process.